smertiens/contemply/docs/source/beginners_tutorial.rst

 - Create a setup.py with some basic information like package name and version
 - Create a README file
 - Create a requirements.txt file so we have all our dependencies
-- Create a src-folder with a subfolder for our package and the __init__.py file
+- Create a src-folder with a subfolder for our package and the __init__.py file (if the user wants that)

 Get the necessary information from the user